English words in Japanese: Music video with Japanese learners

 One thing that has stood out for me quite dramatically in Japanese is how huge the list of loanwords from English is.
 There are so many cases when an English word is used, even if (like in this Skype chat with the word “volunteer”) it doesn't sound familiar at first with the Japanese accent.
 I am starting to get used to the Japanese accent and how the word may sound, and as such I instantly get a tonne vocabulary that I can learn instantly!

 The list is very long because there are just so many English loan words (much more than in some European languages even), that it would be hard to list them.
-This site gives a really long list, but I still noticed plenty that I had learned were missing from even a list that long.

 In many cases there are words that have a Japanese original version that you use in certain cases, and an English original word you use in others.
 As such, learning the use of words is important, so it's important to not presume that you can simply use all of these words in Japanese, the same way we would in English.
 But even so, there are a lot of chances to get by pretty well very quickly!